pke11y/blog/ntc/json_query/Practical_guide_to_Ansible_parsing_using_json_query.md

 ## Practical examples

-We'll demonstrate the use of some common operators used in the `jmespath` query language.
-By no means is this an exhaustive list.
-Please refer to references at the end of the blog to see the specification.
+The JMESPath Operators table below summarises some of the most common operators used in the jmespath query language.
+See references at the end for the jmespath specification.

 ### JMESPath Operators
 | Operator | Description |